Ironbridge: Present day

 By the 19th century, Ironbridge had had many well-known visitors, including Benjamin Disraeli, but by the mid-20th century, the settlements and industries of the gorge were in decline.
 In 1986, though, Ironbridge became part of a UNESCO World Heritage Site (which covers the wider Ironbridge Gorge area) and has since become a major tourist attraction within Shropshire.
 Most industries in Ironbridge are now tourist-related; however, the Merrythought teddy bear company (established in 1930) is still manufacturing in Ironbridge and has a small museum there too.
 Amongst other things, the centre of Ironbridge is host to a post office, pharmacy, various pubs, cafés and many small independent shops.

 Ironbridge was struck by an F1/T2 tornado on 23 November 1981, as part of the record-breaking nationwide tornado outbreak on that day.
 On Thursday 10 July 2003 The Queen and the Duke of Edinburgh made a visit to Shropshire which included a visit to Ironbridge, and a walk over the bridge itself.

 An annual Coracle Regatta is held in August on the River Severn at Ironbridge, along with many other events throughout the year.
 This is mainly because the coracle-making family of Rogers lived in Ironbridge for several generations.
 Just outside Ironbridge in Coalbrookdale is the Ironbridge Institute, a partnership between the University of Birmingham and the Ironbridge Gorge Museum Trust offering postgraduate and professional development in heritage.

 Flooding

-Ironbridge has an annually recurring problem of flooding from the River Severn, as do many other parts of Shropshire.
+Ironbridge has an annually reoccurring problem of flooding from the River Severn, as do many other parts of Shropshire.
 Flooding has previously caused much damage and disruption to the Wharfage, which accommodates both The Swan and White Hart pubs, and various private homes.
-Starting in February 2004, DEFRA in association with the Environment Agency implemented a portable barrier which is erected at times of floods.
+Starting in February 2004, DEFRA, in association with the Environment Agency, implemented a portable barrier which is erected at times of floods.
 At its peak, the flood water has reached a depth of 1 m against the barrier.

-On 26 February 2020, after large amounts of rainfall brought by storms Ciara and Dennis, the portable barrier was compromised, requiring an evacuation of all residents from the wharfage.
+On 26 February 2020, after large amounts of rainfall brought by storms Ciara and Dennis, the portable barrier was compromised; it required an evacuation of all residents from the wharfage.
 Ironbridge flooded again in February 2022.